 - How to Sign Up: Simply join in the app for restaurants, or chat live with one of their representatives for assistance.

-If you are located in Texas and even if your business is not a restaurant, your customers can greatly benefit if you get this delivery app.
+If you are located in Texas and even if your business is not a restaurant, your customers can greatly benefit if you get the Favor app.
 It gives users great flexibility in the way they order online since they can opt not only for just food deliveries, but also for groceries, clothing, and more.

 - Convenient and secure payment: Favor has a secure payment system made only in the app that doesn’t involve cash transactions.